DP-3T/documents/README.md

 An explanatory comic [is also available in many languages](public_engagement/cartoon).

+We also publish privacy and security analysis of specific and general proximity tracing systems.
+We have published a [guidebook](Security%20analysis/Privacy%20and%20Security%20Attacks%20on%20Digital%20Proximity%20Tracing%20Systems.pdf) to privacy and security risks of the entire spectrum of digital proximity tracing tools, and analysis of the [PEPP-PT-NTK](Security%20analysis/PEPP-PT_%20Data%20Protection%20Architechture%20-%20Security%20and%20privacy%20analysis.pdf) and [PEPP-PT-ROBERT](Security%20analysis/ROBERT%20-%20Security%20and%20privacy%20analysis.pdf) protocols.

 If you have a similar project and you believe it would be beneficial to collaborate or exchange ideas drop an email here: [dp3t@groupes.epfl.ch](mailto:dp3t@groupes.epfl.ch).